MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/admin-get-started.md

 + On the web node, this configuration file governs authentication, SSL, CORS support, service logging, database connections, token signing, compute node declarations, and more.

-+ On the compute node, this configuration file governs SSL, service logging, R shell pool size, R execution ports, and more.
++ On the compute node, this configuration file governs SSL, logging, R shell pool size, R execution ports, and more.

 **Table: Path to `appsettings.json` by node and operating system**